jaragont/orchestration-workshop/_pages/1-getting-started.md

 ## Overview

 Let's explore the files in `Marketplace`.
+`Marketplace` is a `FastAPI` Python microservice that manages a `SQLite` database.
+It retrieves information about customers, orders and can add new orders.

 Our Python application directory is `marketsvc/`.
 All the changes we'll be making in this tutorial will be in the `marketsvc/` folder.

-For this project, we'll be using a `SQLite` database and `Python` microservice with `FastAPI`.

 ### marketdb

-Let's start by having have a look at the [`SQLite`](https://www.sqlite.org/) database named `marketdb`.
+Let's have a look at the [`SQLite`](https://www.sqlite.org/) database named `marketdb`.

+Take a look at the SQL script `marketsvc/db/init_db.sql`.
-`marketsvc/db/init_db.sql` is a file that will initialise our database with some tables and sample data.
+It initialises our database with some tables and sample data.

-It first drops all the tables to enforce a clean database state, creates all tables with the required columns and data types, and inserts some sample data in the tables.
+For the purposes of this workshop, on service startup, the service executes this script to populate the database with sample data and reset it's state.
-Feel free to have a look at it and understand the relationships between the tables.
+Take a look at it's contents to understand what tables to expect and the relationships between them.

 `marketsvc/db/init_db.py` is a Python file that actually executes the aforementioned SQL script with SQLite.

 ### marketsvc

-There are 2 main layers of our service: server and accessor.
+Our service consists of two layers: the API layer and the database interface layer.

-#### server.py
+#### The API layer

-`marketsvc/server.py` is the FastAPI server that handles all our incoming HTTP requests.
+The API layer is implemented in `marketsvc/server.py`, which runs a `FastAPI` server that handles all our incoming HTTP requests.
-It routes a request with a particular endpoint to the designated function in db_accessor.
+For each API endpoint, it's request handler function uses the relevant functions from the database interface layer to prepare the appropriate response.

 ```py
 app = FastAPI(debug=True)
 ```

 With this line of code, we've initialized a FastAPI application.
-Setting `debug=True` will give us some insights in the terminal window.
+Setting `debug=True` prints insightful logs to `stdout`.

 ```py
 uvicorn.run("server:app", host="127.0.0.1", port=9090, reload=True)
 ```

+Here, we are using `uvicorn` to customise the way our `FastAPI` app is run.
-This allows our `app` to run on `127.0.0.1` (localhost) and the `9090` port.
+We've chosen to run our `app` on `127.0.0.1` (localhost) and listen to HTTP traffic on port `9090`.
 We've also enabled the hot reload option which makes development easier.

-#### db_accessor.py
+#### The database interface layer

 `marketsvc/db_accessor.py` is the accessor layer to the database, where we connect and retrieve data from the database.
 You can see a number of functions that query or update the database with the relevant information.
+Currently, they are using the `sqlite3` library and make raw SQL queries to SELECT/INSERT into the database.
+We will be updating those queries over the course of this workshop.

-Have a look at these functions and the SQL queries in them.
+Have a look at these functions to familiarise yourself with the queries they are performing.
-The functions to actually execute these queries include a standard way of executing queries with SQLite.

 ## Installing Dependencies

-Assuming you're in the virtual environment, let's install the required dependencies.
+With your virtual environment activated, let's install the required dependencies.
 To do this, run:

 ```sh
 python3.12 -m pip install -r requirements.txt